raseniero/Sitecore.SBOS.LinkManager/README.md

 10. End

+## Demonstration

+If you want to follow a step-by-step demo please see [Demo page] https://github.com/raseniero/Sitecore.SBOS.LinkManager/blob/master/Demo.md.
+This is assume that you have Habitat running.

 ## Supports
 + For support please email the author or [create an issue](https://github.com/raseniero/Sitecore.SBOS.ReferrerUrlParameters/issues/new).
 + Tested on Sitecore CMS 8.2 or later